cometbft/cometbft/docs/references/architecture/adr-112-proposer-based-timestamps.md

 #### Timestamp validation when a block has received a Polka

-When a block is re-proposed that has already received a +2/3 majority of `Prevote`s on the network, the `Proposal` message for the re-proposed block is created with a `POLRound` that is `>= 0`.
+When a block is re-proposed that has already received a +2/3 majority of `Prevote`s (i.e., a Polka) on the network, the `Proposal` message for the re-proposed block is created with a `POLRound` that is `>= 0`.
-A validator will not check that the `Proposal` is `timely` if the propose message has a non-negative `POLRound`.
+A validator will not check that the `Proposal` is `timely` if the proposal message has a non-negative `POLRound`.
 If the `POLRound` is non-negative, each validator will simply ensure that it received the `Prevote` messages for the proposed block in the round indicated by `POLRound`.

 If the validator does not receive `Prevote` messages for the proposed block before the proposal timeout, then it will prevote nil.